 In order to make decisions that will contribute to regional sustainability, the Council must have an understanding of the region, its challenges and its opportunities.
 The Council, as per its mandate, has been developing "a common, evidenced-based understanding of the economic, social, environmental and cultural realities of the region."
 It has considered information on, among other things, demographics, labour market, and education levels.
+We are faced with many challenges as we move forward in planning for our region.
+We are a large region with different strengths in different parts of Labrador.
+Not all communities can or will be connected by road so there are access to service challenges, labour market challenges and regional differences which have to be considered when visioning for this region.

 Each Council member was appointed based on their diverse backgrounds, and each contributes a broad knowledge base to the discussion.
-The Council's work balances the roles of Government, individuals, groups and organizations within the region.
+The Council has had to reflect on the role of Government and the role of individuals, groups and organizations within the region.

 The Council has developed an initial vision document.
 This document is intended to be a living document.
 It is intended to set the direction for actions for long-term outcomes.
-The vision document has set the foundation for the formation of regional priorities for the region.